cloraronco/OpenCV-Bootcamp/README.md

   <img src="https://github.com/cloraronco/OpenCV-Bootcamp/blob/main/utils/bitwise_OR.png" alt="c" width="40%";>
 </div>

-Purpose: OR operations are commonly used in image blending, combining information from two images, or creating composite images.
+OR operations are commonly used in image blending, combining information from two images, or creating composite images.

 #### [2.
 Bitwise AND (&)]()

-Definition: The AND operation combines the bits of two images.
+The AND operation combines the bits of two images.
 The result has a bit set only if the corresponding bits in both input images are set (1).

 <div align="center">
   <img src="https://github.com/cloraronco/OpenCV-Bootcamp/blob/main/utils/bitwise_figure.png" alt="c" width="80%";>